Getting people to open your emails – and most importantly, reply to them – is difficult and the only answer is consistent email follow up.

 It’s another story, however, as to how many are opened.

-In fact, according to Mailchimp, the average open rate rounds up to 21.33%.
-This means that a great percentage of the emails go unseen, unopened or worse – deleted.
+According to Mailchimp, the average open rate rounds up to 21.33%.
+This means that a great percentage of emails go unseen, unopened or worse – deleted.

 But what if you keep getting a follow up email – and call – from a rep every week.
 Wouldn’t you at some point finally open the email, especially if the subject line sounds interesting?

 Here are some numbers that support the importance of following up in sales;

 - According to Woodpecker, campaigns with 4-7 follow ups have a 3x higher reply rate compared to campaigns with only 1-3 emails.

 The moral of the story here is that you need to keep trying, thereby increasing the possibility of the prospect seeing your message and actually replying to you.
 We’re not saying that you should overwhelm a prospect by emailing them every day.
 Rather, you should adopt a multi-channel approach – send three cold emails, make a call, then send an email, reach out on LinkedIn (or any other channel that the prospect is active on), email again, etc.

 It’s also important to consider at any given time, more than half of your market (56%) is not ready to buy, only 40% are poised to begin and only 3% are actually in the process of buying.